spmjs/spmjs.io/README.md

 # spmjs.io

 The distributed packaging server perfectly matching with [spm3.x](https://github.com/spmjs/spm/tree/master).
-[Yuan](https://github.com/spmjs/yuan/) is the precursors.
-Now `spmjs.io` is rewrited in javascript, and it is faster, more powerful and easier to deploy.
+Now `spmjs.io` is rewrited in javascript from [Yuan](https://github.com/spmjs/yuan/)(the precursors), and it is faster, more powerful and easier to deploy.

 ![](https://i.alipayobjects.com/i/localhost/png/201404/2YQxOTYoFp.png)